eForms Logo

 Minnesota Postnuptial Agreement

 A Minnesota postnuptial agreement is a legal document that lets married couples determine certain financial rights and responsibilities if their marriage ends in death or divorce.
-As with prenuptial agreements, many couples find postnuptial agreements desirable because they can help protect assets against the uncertainty inherent in the divorce process.
-Unlike prenuptial agreements, or “prenups,” which are signed before a marriage begins, postnuptial agreements are signed after a couple is married.
-As a result, postnuptial agreements face some additional legal restrictions.
+Postnuptial agreements can protect assets against the uncertainty of the divorce process.

 Laws